joshuad31/TandaPay-Simulation/READMErx.md

 _Path 3_

-1. If EV8 = 0, then do nothing.
+1. If EV8 = 0, then:
+	- do nothing.
-2. If EV8 = 1, 2, or 3, then decrease EV8 by 1.
+2. If EV8 in 1, 2, or 3, then:
+	- decrease EV8 by 1.
-  1. At random, select 1 user record where UsRec5 = Valid.
+	- At random, select 1 user record where UsRec5 = Valid.
-  2. Update user.
+	- Update user.
-  3. UsRec12 = No
+	- UsRec12 = No

 **Note:** Once Path 1, Path 2, and Path 3 are completed for all records, continue to SyFunc3.